rails/rails/guides/source/5_1_release_notes.md

 ```

 The return value of the block must be a valid argument for the `url_for`
 method.
-So, you can pass a valid string URL, Hash, array, an
+So, you can pass a valid string URL, Hash, Array, an
 Active Model instance, or an Active Model class.

 ``` ruby